 Our program includes 17 free electives intentionally built into the program that enable you to further your specialization in either homeland security or emergency management.
 There are also several new courses being introduced, such as our maritime security course, allowing you to take courses that other colleges and universities simply aren't offering.

-You can add to your experience by minoring in disciplines such as criminal justice or fire science, or prepare to pursue master’s degree in national security or emergency management, including 4+1 options.
+You can add to your experience by minoring in disciplines such as criminal justice or fire science, or prepare to pursue a master's degree in national security or emergency management.